 The modern construction company relies on mobile technology.
 Whether your staff uses their own or you have company-owned devices that are handed out to key team members, the communication and file-sharing benefits of mobile tech can’t be denied.

-A construction IT department is the team that creates and enforces your bring your own device (BYOD) policy or controls company devices.
+A construction IT department is the team that creates and enforces a bring your own device (BYOD) policy or controls company devices.
 They can monitor usage to ensure that your staff has everything they need to do their jobs (but are only using the devices to do their jobs), and they can install software and wipe information before and after projects.
 With the right tools, they can even do it remotely.

 Finally, when you have a team dedicated to handling your technology, you know you have someone monitoring the location and status of all company devices.
-As your staff move from site to site, you have someone whose job it is to ensure that your tech doesn’t get left behind, broken, or stolen.
+As your staff moves from site to site, you have someone whose job it is to ensure that your tech doesn’t get left behind, broken, or stolen.

 IT Security